rsdoiel/rsdoiel.github.io/blog/2025/07/26/building_cmarkprocess.md

 ~~~

-To use this method we'll need to add the modules required in an import block.
+To use the the transform functions in the `process` method I need to import them.

 ~~~TypeScript

 import { extractTags, mergeTags } from "./extractTags.ts";
 import { includeCodeBlock } from "./includeCodeBlock.ts";
 import { includeTextBlock } from "./includeTextBlock.ts";

 ~~~

-Putting it all together we have the following.
+Now I'm ready to implement a complete `commonMarkDoc.ts` module.

 ~~~TypeScript
 import * as yaml from "@std/yaml";